aayanaqdas/movieSite/README.md

 The database configuration is stored in `config.py`.
 You can modify the database configuration for your own need.
 The database SQL commands are stored in `setup_db.sql`
-Configuration for WSGI wevserver is stored in `movieSite.wsgi`
+Configuration for WSGI wevserver is stored in `movieWorld.wsgi`

 ## API Endpoints: